How the Commerce API interacts with the CMH

 What’s a descriptive API?

 For example, in a descriptive API, the front end requests content for surfboards without specifying facets, ranking rules, sorting criteria, etc. The Coveo Platform responds with the relevant details, such as exactly which facets should be returned and if certain ranking rules need to be applied to the response.
-These details were configured by the merchandiser in the CMH or left to Coveo Machine Learning models.
+These details were configured by the merchandiser in the CMH or left to Coveo Machine Learning (Coveo ML) models.

 The Commerce API is a descriptive API that allows the front end to request content without specifying the business logic.
+This content is managed using various Commerce API endpoints.

 Note

-Under the hood, CMH configures the response returned by the Commerce API via the Configurations endpoints.
-For more details, see the following endpoints: |
+For recommendations, under the hood, the CMH configures the response returned by the Commerce API via the Recommendations Configuration endpoints.

-Listing page configuration example
+Product listing page example